Teaching Programs in Mexico

-Mexico’s vibrant cultures, beautiful landscapes and incredible food are just a few reasons why it is one of the world’s best destinations for teaching English abroad.
-Whether you are teaching in a major metropolitan area or small rural city, Mexico is sure to offer you a wonderful teach abroad experience.
+Mexico’s vibrant culture, beautiful landscapes, and incredible food are just a few reasons why it is one of the world’s best destinations for teaching English abroad.
+Whether you are teaching in a major metropolitan area or a small rural city, Mexico is sure to offer you a rewarding teach abroad experience.

-Because of its close ties with the United States, Mexico places a great emphasis on the English language.
-English is commonly used to do business, so you can rest assured that there is a high demand for English language teachers in Mexico.
+Due to its close ties with the United States, Mexico places a great emphasis on the English language.
+English is commonly used to do business, leading to high demand for English language teachers in Mexico.

 Teaching children at a bilingual elementary school provides a very stable schedule and income.
-However, elementary school teachers earn the least.
-Hours are generally from 7am to 2pm, and you may be required to teach particular subjects in English, rather than teaching English itself.
+However, elementary school teachers have the lowest average salary out of these job types.
+Hours are generally from 7 am to 2 pm.
+Another difference between teaching at an elementary school instead of through other employers is that jobs are available that require you to teach particular subjects in English, rather than teaching English itself.

 Additionally, because children require teaching methodology specifically targeted at their developmental level, it would be better if you had some prior experience.

 English teaching jobs through local language centers will allow you to work with both adults and children while also providing networking opportunities.
 Language centers often cannot guarantee a stable schedule and income, however.
 Since these jobs require you to adapt to students' work or school schedules, a typical workday can be from 7 am to 8 am, then again from 5-9 pm on weekdays, and 8 am-2 pm on Saturdays.

 Your workload will likely increase gradually after you gain more experience and have proven your capabilities and commitment level to the language center.
 The hourly salary in language centers is somewhere in between company classes and elementary schools.

 Teachers of company classes work with highly motivated professionals who use their new English skills in their daily work.
 The hourly salary is the highest on this list, plus you will be exposed to great networking opportunities.